kudobuilder/kudo/keps/0008-operator-testing.md

 ### Running the tests

-Tests will be invoked via a CLI tool that runs the test suite against the current Kubernetes context.
+Tests will be invoked via a CLI tool that runs the test suite against the current Kubernetes context by default, or optionally against a mocked control plane or kind (kubernetes-in-docker) cluster.
 It will be packaged with the default set of test suites from the KUDO Operators repository using go-bindata, with the ability to provide alternative directories containing tests to use.

 The tool will enumerate each test case (group of test steps) and run them concurrently in batches.
 Each test case will run in its own namespace (care must be taken that cluster-level resources do not collide with other test cases [???
 TODO: solvable?]) which will be deleted after the test case has been completed.

 Each test case consists of a directory containing test steps and their expected results ("assertions").
 The test steps within a test case are run sequentially, waiting for the assertions to be true, a timeout to pass, or a failure condition to be met.

-Once all of the test steps in a test case have run, a report for the test case is generated and all of its resources are deleted.
+Once all of the test steps in a test case have run, a report for the test case is generated and all of its resources are deleted unless the harness is configured not to clean up resources.

 The test harness can also be run in a unit testing mode, where it spins up a dummy Kubernetes API server and runs any test cases marked as unit tests.